Zofran during pregnancy found to double the risk of cleft palate defects

 The researchers took data from the National Birth Defects Prevention Study, a multi-site population based case-control study, and examined each pregnancy for the rate of common birth defects such as cleft lip, cleft palate, neural tube defects, and others.
 The study looked at subjects with expected delivery dates between September 24, 1997 and December 31, 2004.

 These risks were studied against the underlying rate of women who also had nausea and vomiting but did not take Zofran.
 The women who did not take Zofran did not experience an increase in birth defects in their children, eliminating the possibility that the underlying symptoms were to blame for the difference.
-Zofran increased the risks of these defects, as it had similarly increased the risk of congenital heart defects, kidney defects, and overall birth defects.
+Zofran increased the risks of these defects, as it had similarly increased the risk of congenital heart defects.

 GlaxoSmithKline, the manufacturer of Zofran, profited from years of promoting off-label usage to treating nausea during pregnancy, and put thousands of pregnant women and their infants at risk.
 Despite these astonishingly high risks for birth defects, to this day, GlaxoSmithKline has never provided warnings to these women or their prescribing doctors.
 These risks thus remain largely hidden from pregnant women today.

 How We Can Help You and Your Loved Ones

 If you or a loved one used Zofran during pregnancy, and your child experienced a structural heart or cleft palate birth defect, contact a lawyer at Levin Simes Abrams for a free consultation.
 Contact us using the form on this page, by calling us at 1-888-426-4156 (24 hours a day), or by emailing us at [email protected].